2017 Walk & Roll Challenge

 The consequences of air pollution don’t end with human health.
 Air pollution harms our environment and may impact economic growth.
 In addition, high air pollution levels jeopardize our ability to meet federal standards for air quality.

 Until 2012, San Antonio could boast that it was the largest city in the United States that was still in compliance with all federal clean air standards.
 In that year, however, the San Antonio-New Braunfels MSA exceeded the standard threshold for ground-level ozone, which is based on a three-year average of the fourth highest, eight-hour reading at any one of the area's official monitors.
+This year, the San Antonio area still remains in a state of non-compliance.

 The major sources of locally-generated air pollution are the vehicles we drive.
 Since these are sources we control, we have a unique opportunity to take action and improve the situation: drive less and take fewer trips in motorized vehicles by ourselves.
 Our Walk & Roll Challenge’s overall goal encourages citizens to do just that.